2023 Most Popular Funeral & Mortuary Science Associate Degree Schools

 The average amount in student loans that mortuary science majors at Dallas Institute of Funeral Service take out while working on their Associate Degree is $19,112.

-Fayetteville Technical Community College came in at #6 in this year’s edition of the Most Popular Funeral & Mortuary Science Associate Degree Schools ranking.
-Located in the midsize city of Fayetteville, FTCC is a public college with a moderately-sized student population.
+Fayetteville Technical Community College ranked #6 on this year’s Most Popular Funeral & Mortuary Science Associate Degree Schools list.
+Located in the city of Fayetteville, FTCC is a public college with a medium-sized student population.

 Women make up 59% of the mortuary science majors at the school.